Tithe.ly Sites Review: The Best All-in-One Church Platform?

 • Churches that want to get started today.
 No sales calls, no custom quotes.
 Sign up, pick a template, start building.
 Self-service setup is a major advantage over Subsplash (which requires a sales conversation).

 • Any church size.
-From a 50-person church plant using the free tier to a 5,000-member church on the All-in-One plan, Tithe.ly scales.
+From a 50-person church plant on free giving and a $19/mo site to a 5,000-member church on the All-in-One plan, Tithe.ly scales.

 Tithe.ly Is NOT Ideal For: